What is project management? Benefits, process, and tools

 • Improve team collaboration

-Evolution of project management methodologies
+History of project management

 Project management developed from the convergence of several different types of engineering in the early 1900s, but the tools and techniques that define modern project management didn’t begin emerging until the 1950s.
 At that point, project management started becoming a distinct, recognizable methodology—most frequently applied to engineering projects.
 In 1969, the Project Management Institute (PMI) was officially formed, and the organization played a large role in defining and solidifying project management over the next several decades.
 In addition to offering certifications for project managers, the PMI published the first ever Guide to the Project Management Body of Knowledge (the PMBOK guide) in 1996, which they update regularly.